weidmueller/uc-addon/USER_GUIDE.md

 }
 ```

-For the uc-aom-packager to publish `app-example` to our dedicated App registry,
+For the uc-aom-packager to publish `app-example` to our dedicated app registry,
 we require a further credentials file `target-credentials.json`, which has the following contents:

 ```json